-For Namibia and Botswana we always recommend a 4WD vehicle for safety and comfort.
-A self-drive tour in Namibia is easy.
-Even better when travelling in a sturdy 4x4 vehicle with better traction.
-For South Africa a 2WD sedan is adequate.
+For Namibia and Botswana, we always recommend a 4WD vehicle for safety and comfort.
+A self-drive tour in Namibia is straightforward, especially when travelling in a sturdy 4x4 with better traction.
+In South Africa, a 2WD sedan is sufficient.

 A 4WD SUV is the most comfortable way to travel around Namibia and Botswana on a self drive tour.